awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 *resourcePath*
 A path that identifies the resource\.
 You can use the wildcard \(\*\) in your paths\.

-AWS Batch API operations currently supports resource\-level permissions on several API operations\.
+AWS Batch API operations currently support resource\-level permissions on several API operations\.
 For more information, see [Supported resource\-level permissions for AWS Batch API actions](batch-supported-iam-actions-resources.md)\.
-To specify all resources, or if a specific API action doesn't support ARNs, use the wildcard \(\*\) in the `Resource` element as follows:
+To specify all resources, or if a specific API action doesn't support ARNs, use the wildcard \(\*\) in the `Resource` element\.

 ```
 "Resource": "*"